Tutorial: Civil Court Lawsuits

 - Judges' Calendars - for cases currently being heard by each by court and judge

 The main court web page is at:

-At that page pick one of the superior court branches and then click on the log on button.
+At the new page, click on the Open Access - Civil button, then click on the Log On/Choose Different Court button.
+At the new page pick one of the superior court branches and then click on the log on button.

 San Francisco County Superior Court Online

 The San Francisco County Superior Court has its civil lawsuit index available online, along with electronic copies of documents filed in many cases.

 The searchable database for finding court cases and documents is at the page for: